5 Skills for Success

 • We use this skill to develop, design, and think of new ways of accomplishing tasks.

-• This is an important skill in our ever-changing environments both while studying and in the workplace.
+• It’s important in our ever-changing environments both while studying and working.

-• Other skills related to creativity and innovation include: critical thinking, reflection, evaluation, initiative, and continuous learning.
+• It’s related to: critical thinking, reflection, evaluation, initiative, and continuous learning.

 • Visit these training tools to improve your creativity and innovation skills.